expo/expo/docs/pages/technical-specs/expo-updates-0.md

     * `url` Location from which the file may be fetched.
   * `launchAsset` The asset that is used to launch the app.
   * `assets` An array of assets used by the update bundle, such as JavaScript, pictures, and fonts.
   * `metadata` The metadata associated with an update.
-This can be used for filtering the update (see the `branchname` example above) and also for the creation of more helpful errors.
-In particular, the server MAY send back the string valued `metadata` keys:
+This can be used for filtering the update and also for the creation of more helpful errors.
-    * `branchName` used to sort updates into groups called _branches_.
-    * `updateGroup` used to group updates for different platforms that come from the same publish.

 ## Asset Request
 A conformant client library MUST make a GET request to the asset URL specified by the manifest.
 The client library SHOULD include a header accepting the asset's content type as specified in the manifest.
 Additionally, the client library SHOULD specify the compression encoding the client library is capable of handling.